S-400 missile system: Delivery and deployment

-Delivery of the remaining two systems are likely to be dependent on the resolution of issues such as insurance and establishment of mechanism for balance payments which are delayed due to sanctions on Russia following the 2022 Russian Invasion of Ukraine.
+Delivery of the last two systems are likely to be dependent on the resolution of issues such as insurance and establishment of mechanism for balance payments which are delayed due to sanctions on Russia due to Russo-Ukrainian war.
 Delivery expectations were later revised to August 2026.

-In February 2025, it was reported that in the fourth regiment is to be delivered by the end of the year while the last regiment would be delivered by 2026, later revised to February and August 2026.
+In February 2025, it was reported that in the fourth squadron is to be delivered by the end of the year while the last squadron would be delivered by 2026.
+As of November 2025, Both the squadrons are now expected to be delivered by November 2026.
+According to a report on 1 April 2026, an IAF pre-delivery inspection team (PIT), consisting of multiple officers, is in Russia for 10 days to accept fourth squadron.
+The pre-dispatch inspection by IAF officials was completed by April.
+The shipment sailed from a Russian port on 28 April and will be received at an Indian port by mid-May and deployed thereafter.
+The fifth system will be shipped in November and is expected to be deployed in the "middle sector" of India's border with China.

-Organisation
+The fourth squadron was received by late May and was to be fielded soon.

+Organization

 The S-400 system is named Sudarshan Chakra in Indian service, after Sudarshan Chakra and is unified with the Integrated Air Command and Control System (IACCS).
 Each battalion is composed of two batteries.
-Each battery (or firing unit) is equipped with 6 launchers, a radar and a control center with 128 missiles.
+Each battery (or firing unit) is equipped with 6 launchers, a radar and a control centre with 128 missiles.
 A battalion has a total of 16 vehicles.
 India bought a total of 60 launchers with around 6,000 missiles including 9M96E2 (120 km), 48N6E2 (200 km), 48N6E3 (240 km) and 40N6E (380 km).